Noevenzahn/to-do-liste/README.md

 ### Some of its features:
 - Email and password login
-- Assigning other users to the task via email
+- Assigning other users to a task via email
 - Editing tasks directly (just click on it)
 - marking task as complete